-Acquisition costs which include legal and other professional fees of approximately \$636,440 were expensed as nonrecurring transaction costs and are included in significant transaction costs for 2020 in the accompanying consolidated statement of operations.
+Acquisition costs which include legal and other professional fees of \$355,281 for the twelve months ended December 31, 2022, were expensed as nonrecurring transaction costs and are included in transaction costs in the accompanying consolidated statements of operations.

-The following unaudited pro forma information presents a summary of our consolidated results of operations, as if the acquisitions of Graphic Sciences and CEO Image had occurred on January 1, 2020.
+The following unaudited pro forma information presents a summary of the consolidated results of operations for the Company as if the acquisition of Yellow Folder had occurred on January 1, 2021.